Connect with us

 Add Nittany Sports Now as a preferred source in Google!
 Click here to add us.

-Chesney is also a PA guy, growing up in Kulpmont, which is less than two hours in State College.
-So if Penn State wants a guy who would stick around for 20 years, Chesney makes as sense as anybody.
+Chesney is also a PA guy, growing up in Kulpmont, which is less than two hours from State College.
+So if Penn State wants a guy who would stick around for 20 years, Chesney makes as much sense as anybody.

 WHY PENN STATE SHOULD STAY AWAY